CoSPlan logo

 title={CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates},

-author={Shresth Grover and Priyank Pathak and Akash Kumar and Vibhav Vineet and Yogesh S Rawat},
+author={Shresth Grover and Priyank Pathak and Akash Kumar and Yogesh S Rawat},

 eprint={2512.10342},